temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 You've seen the pieces that perform the conversion work but you haven't tied them together.
 In this section, you'll build a Temporal Workflow to process a text-to-speech conversion from start to finish.
 [Workflows](https://docs.temporal.io/workflows) create the overall flow of your application's business process.
-It's basically a sequence of steps written in your programming language.
+It's essentially a sequence of steps written in your programming language.

-Create an interface-implementation pair of files named `TTSWorkflow.java` and `TTSWorkflowImpl.java`.
+Now, create an interface-implementation pair of files named `TTSWorkflow.java` and `TTSWorkflowImpl.java` in `src/main/java/ttsworker`.
-Add these to 'src/main/java/ttsworker' and include the following file contents.
-This class is responsible for the text-to-speech work in your project:
+Include the following file contents, which are responsible for the text-to-speech work process in your project:

 <details>